w3c/wai-intro-wcag/new-in-21.md

   </dl>
   <p>Exception: The visual presentation of the additional content is controlled by the user agent and is not modified by the author.</p>
 </blockquote>
-<p class="persona">Person with low vision who uses screen magnification software:</p>
+<p class="persona">Teacher with low vision who uses screen magnification software:</p>
 <blockquote class="quotes">
   <p>Problem: &quot;I was moving my mouse around to  track what I was looking at on a web page.
 It helps me keep focused.
 Then  -boom- this little box popped up.
 It covered what I was trying to read and I  couldn't get it to go away.&quot;</p>
   <p>Works well: &quot;I hovered over a word and a box popped up with the definition, but it was mostly off the screen with my magnification.
 I moved my mouse pointer  to the definition box and scrolled the magnified area over to  the definition box and it stayed popped up so I could read it.&quot;</p>